wseaton/wheel-metadata-injector/README.md

 # Wheel Metadata Injector

-A tool that injects build environment variables into Python wheel packages according to [PEP 658](https://peps.python.org/pep-0658/).
+A tool that injects build metadata into Python wheel packages according to [PEP 658](https://peps.python.org/pep-0658/).

+This allows metadata that the builder would like to get included from the build to be inspected in the final wheel without downloading and installing the entire wheel.
+A good example and motivation for this is `TORCH_CUDA_ARCH_LIST`, which controls how code is compiled for packages that link to torch.
+This makes it much easier post-facto to figure out what a wheel was built against, and can potentially serve as inputs for advanced resolvers.

 ## Installation